-"But in a court of equity, where the question is one of unfair competition, if that which complainant has acquired fairly at substantial cost may be sold fairly at substantial profit, a competitor who is misappropriating it for the purpose of disposing of it to his own profit and to the disadvantage of complainant cannot be heard to say that it is too fugitive or evanescent to be regarded as property.
-It has all the attributes of property necessary for determining that a misappropriation of it by a competitor is unfair competition because contrary to good law Probably not good law
+"But in a court of equity, where the question of the sold fairly at substantial cost may be sold fairly at substantial cost may be sold fairly at substantial profit, a competitor who is misappropriating it for the purpose of disposing of it to his own profit and to the disadvantage of complainant cannot be heard to say that it is too fugitive or evanescent to be regarded as property.
+It has all the attributes of property necessary for determining that a misappropriation of it by a competitor is unfair competition because contrary to good conscience."
+International News Service v.
+Associated Press, 248 U.S. 215 (1918)